 If you’re like me, you love breakfast.

-Don’t worry about skipping the most important meal of the day; bring breakfast to the tailgate.
+Don’t worry about skipping the most important meal of the day if the game is early; bring breakfast to the tailgate.

 You can combine healthy with not-so-healthy if you serve these.

-There are always a million and one dips available, endless amounts of chips, and if you’re lucky, these 15 best game day recipes.
+There are always a million and one dips available, endless amounts of chips, and if you’re lucky, all of these dishes.